 Expressive writing is an accessible intervention for youth in the prison system.
 Yet another study speaks to this truth.

 New research adds to the surprising insights into both genders' "heteroflexibility."

-A new study reveals an intriguing consequence of having a disengaged dad.
+A new study on the relationship consequences of a disengaged dad.

 Among youth who identify as sexual minorities, the likelihood of death by suicide has been estimated to be two to seven times greater.

 Guest post by Lauren Coe, M.S.
 Ed., author of Let's Talk About Self-Harm.

 A new study finds that being neurotic may actually help you live longer.